mshea/obsidian_toolbox/Pandoc Markdown to PDF/README.md

 - **md_to_pdf.tex**.
 The Latex template for exporting markdown to PDF.
 - **md_to_pdf.sh**.
 The Pandoc batch script.
 - **md_to_pdf.app**.
 The automator file.
+- **output.pdf**.
+An example of what the output looks like using the included latex template.

 ## YMMV